Continuous-variable quantum communication: Continuous-variable quantum key distribution

 where $\hat{x}$ and $\hat{p}$ are the quadrature operators, $\hat{n}$ is the photon-number operator and $\hat{d}:=\hat{x}^2-\hat{p}^2$ is another second-moment operator.
-The objective function is convex and highly non-linear.
+The objective function is convex and highly nonlinear.
 This problem is addressed by employing the numerical security proof framework by~\cite{Coles2016,Winick2018}, which involves a two-step process.
 In the first step, the nonlinear objective function is linearized and solved approximately.
 This can be accomplished, for instance, through an iterative first-order algorithm like the Frank-Wolfe algorithm~\cite{Frank1956}.
 As we cannot expect to find the exact minimum, the output of the first step serves only as an upper bound on the secure key rate.
 Therefore, in the second step, this approximate solution is transformed into a secure lower bound by combining another linearization and SDP duality theory.
-Additionally, the application of a relaxation theorem~\cite{Winick2018} takes numerical imprecision into account.
-The authors of~\cite{Lin2019} demonstrate their approach both for a two-state protocol with homodyne detection and a four-state QPSK protocol with heterodyne detection.
-Other studies extended the method to higher constellations (8PSK, 12PSK, two-ring constellation)~\cite{Kanitschar2022, KanitscharT2021, Wang2023}, broadened the framework to include trusted detectors~\cite{Lin2020}, optimized key mapping for QPSK encoding to achieve higher noise tolerance~\cite{Liu2021}, and generalized the framework to the multi-user scenario~\cite{Kanitschar2024}.
-While the nonlinear objective function in~\cite{Lin2019} necessitates an iterative approach and is numerically more intense and demanding than the method proposed by~\cite{Ghorai2019}, the key rates obtained by~\cite{Lin2019} are significantly higher, particularly for scenarios with medium to high loss.
+In addition, the application of a relaxation theorem~\cite{Winick2018} takes numerical imprecision into account.
+The authors of~\cite{Lin2019} demonstrated their approach for both a two-state protocol with homodyne detection and a four-state QPSK protocol with heterodyne detection.
+Other studies extended the method to higher constellations (8PSK, 12PSK, two-ring constellation, etc.)~\cite{Kanitschar2022, KanitscharT2021, Wang2023}, broadened the framework to include trusted detectors~\cite{Lin2020}, optimized key mapping for QPSK encoding to achieve higher noise tolerance~\cite{Liu2021}, and generalized the framework to the multiuser scenario~\cite{Kanitschar2024}.
+While the nonlinear objective function given by~\cite{Lin2019} necessitates an iterative approach and is numerically more intense and demanding than the method proposed by~\cite{Ghorai2019}, the key rates obtained by~\cite{Lin2019} are significantly higher, particularly for scenarios with medium to high loss.
 This highlights the advantages of DM CV-QKD security proofs without Gaussian extremality argument.
-An illustration can be found in~\cite[Figure 9]{Lin2019}.
-Additionally, it is noteworthy that the method by~\cite{Lin2019} allows post-selection, which can increase key rates further.
+An illustration can be found in Fig. 9 of ~\cite{Lin2019}.
+In addition, it is noteworthy that the method by~\cite{Lin2019} allows postselection, which can further increase key rates.